remix-run/react-router/README.md

 ## About

-`react-router` is developed and maintained by [React Training](https://reacttraining.com) and many [amazing contributors](https://github.com/remix-run/react-router/graphs/contributors).
-If you're interested in learning more about what React can do for your company, please [get in touch](mailto:hello@reacttraining.com)!
+React Router is developed and maintained by [Remix](https://remix.run) and many [amazing contributors](https://github.com/remix-run/react-router/graphs/contributors).